 1. Your flight details

 Start by gathering the information about your scheduled flight.
-In your letter to the airline, you need to mention:
+In your flight delay complaint letter to the airline, you need to mention:

 - The departure airport and scheduled time of departure